SALP Chapter 5

 Lanthe belatedly called after the girl as she groggily sat up.

 It was a strange place.
-There wasn't even a door on the entrance the girl had just run out of.
-It was wide open, like the entrance to a cave rather than a room.
+The entrance the girl had just run through didn't even have a door.
+It was wide open like a cave entrance rather than a room.

 Where on earth is this?